5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Dropping_Tables/README.md

 - Put it in the `EFI/OC/ACPI` and add it to your `config.plist`.
 - Save and reboot.

 This will disable the OEM DMAR table and inject the modified one instead but we need to check if it worked.
 If you are scared editing the DMAR table yourself, you can also use SSDTTime for this now, too.
+In case of a UEFI update, recheck the length of the original DMAR table, since both paramters (Table Signature and Length) have to match in order to apply the drop rule!

 > [!IMPORTANT]
 >